Skip to product information

 Check out a 3 minute video preview to see some of the highlights.

-What To Expect - In no particular order.
-You can join the tour anywhere on the 15km loop.
+What To Expect - You can join the tour anywhere on the 15km clockwise loop.

 Sydney Harbour Bridge